This post originally appeared in VICE UK

-Four years later, and only a handful – 20 at most across Ireland – have stubbornly survived, managing to maintain their businesses by selling legal products such as cannabis seeds, bongs, hemp pyjamas and Bob Marley T-shirts.
+Four years later and only a handful—20 at most across Ireland—have stubbornly survived, managing to maintain their businesses by selling legal products such as cannabis seeds, bongs, hemp pajamas, and Bob Marley T-shirts.

-Research into the impact of the law – carried out by drug experts Tim Bingham and Fiona Measham, and due to be published next year – has found that much of the trade in NPS has simply been displaced to street dealers and online purchases.
-When the Garda closed down all NPS sites with an Irish IP address, they simply re-opened with a UK address.
-Researchers have also found that some drug users have reported using illegal drugs, such as heroin, ecstasy and speed instead of legal highs.
+Research into the impact of the law, due to be published next year, has found that much of the trade in NPS has simply been displaced to street dealers and online purchases.
+When the Garda closed down all NPS sites with an Irish IP address, they simply reopened with a UK address.
+Researchers have also found that some drug users have reported using illegal drugs, such as heroin, ecstasy, and speed instead of legal highs.

-One head shop owner in Dublin, who has been involved in the industry for a decade, told me she had remained open out of principle and because she specialises in medical herbs such as St John's wort.
-"When the law came in and the heat was on, most shops closed because they were either run by gangsters who never paid taxes or they never had the balls to stand up to the police," she tells me.
+One head-shop owner in Dublin, who has been involved in the industry for a decade, told me she had remained open out of principle and because she specializes in medical herbs such as St. John's wort.
+"When the law came in and the heat was on, most shops closed because either they were run by gangsters who never paid taxes or they never had the balls to stand up to the police," she tells me.